-As you know we have been busy fitting parts, re-designing parts, and coming up with completely new parts for these cars for a few weeks now.
+As you know we have been busy fitting parts, re-designing parts, and coming up with completely new parts for the new STI and WRX for a few weeks now.
 It’s time to get on with the pictures and commentary some of you have come to expect from us every time a new car comes out.

 Where's the FA25DIT!!